The U.S. economy added 943,000 jobs in July, as the labor market recovery boomed

 The two reports make for two straight months when nearly 1 million jobs were added – totals that are close to the optimistic predictions many economists had last year about how vaccinations would smooth the way for the labor market recovery.
+Wages also continued to rise, raising by 11 cents an hour to $30.54 on average — the fourth straight month of growth.
+Both long-term unemployment and the number of people on temporary layoff also declined.

+“This is an unambiguously positive report,” said Mark M. Zandi, chief economist of Moody’s Analytics.
+“It’s consistent with a booming economy, and economy that’s roaring back from the pandemic recession.”

+Joe Brusuelas, chief economist at the firm RSM, agreed that the report showed exceedingly strong momentum for the recovery.

+“I’ve been doing this a long time — this is one of the best monthly jobs reports that I’ve seen in my career arc,” he said.

-The report is a portrait of the economy from the middle of July, around the time that coronavirus cases from the Delta variant began to surge, and it may be too soon to tell how severely the latest surge of cases, which is threatening the country’s reopening, could affect the labor market.
+The report is a portrait of the economy from the middle of July, around the time that coronavirus cases from the Delta variant began to surge.
+Economists like Brusuelas and Zandi cautioned that it may be too soon to tell how severely the latest surge of cases, which is threatening the country’s reopening, will affect the labor market.

-But it is a sign at least that fears about a labor shortage appear to be receding into the rearview mirror as a major economic concern.
+“It’s concerning,” said Constance Hunter, chief economist for KPMG.
+“We could see some reversal in August and September’s data because of the delta variant.
+A lot of people are putting their hopes on September really going off to the races, with back to the school making it so that many parents won’t have to work from home.
+But as the delta variant progresses here, if it hampers back to school, it’s could put a dent in.”

 The economy remains about 5.7 million jobs down from where it was before the pandemic hit, in March 2020, and economists have had big hopes about the potential for robust economic growth on the tails of wide vaccine usage.

 But a vaccination effort that stalled this summer — more than 40 percent of the U.S.' vaccine eligible population remains unvaccinated despite their wide availability — and only recently began ticking up again, has provided fertile ground for the Delta variant to wreak havoc, raising questions about whether some consumers and businesses will begin the process of buttoning up, yet again.

 For now, the economic indicators continue to look strong.
 New weekly unemployment claims have trended downward gradually this year, though they have largely flatlined, on average, in recent weeks.
 They remain about twice the level of pre-pandemic average.